imschwartz89/MagicSquare/README.md

 <br />**testSquare.txt** - output of 3x3 square using "," as separators

 ## How to Use
-*Assumes python3 refers to Python 3 version and python2 refers to Python 2 version.*
+*NOTE: Assumes python3 refers to Python 3 on command line and python2 refers to Python 2 on command line.*
 *<br />(all commands shown in Python3, simply use python2 magicSquare2.py instead of python3 magicSquare3.py)*

 <br /><br />Running the following bash command displays the accepted argument flags (flags are the same for Python2 and Python3):